drgerg/ohd/SetupRaspianForOhd.md

 Then paste in this block of stuff and edit the personal items to reflect your current reality.

+NOTE: Go to your gmail account and enable 2FA if you haven't already.
+Then create an App Password to use here.

         # Set default values for all following accounts.
         defaults
         auth           on